panda3d/panda3d-docs/programming/scene-graph/model-files.rst

 caching purposes, or when packaging a finished game for distribution.

-There are a range of plug-ins available to load models in other formats, such as the glTF format, which is a widely-used format in the industry.
+There are a range of plug-ins available to load models in other formats, such as the :ref:`glTF format <gltf-files>`, which is a widely-used format in the industry.
 See :ref:`supported-model-formats` for more information about supported formats.

 Loading a Model File
 --------------------